 Surety bonds typically cost between 1% and 10% of the face value based on the owner's personal credit.
 For example: If the face value of the bond is $10,000; it may cost as low as $100 per year or as high as $1,000 per year.

 There are many insurance companies that offer surety bonds.
 Do a quick google search for “Credit Repair Surety Bond” and you will find many.
 It’s always a good idea to compare rates.

 Does Ohio require a credit repair license?

-Ohio requires registration with the Ohio Department of Commerce, Division of Financial Institutions.
+Yes, Ohio requires credit service organizations to register with the Ohio Department of Commerce, Division of Financial Institutions.

-What is the process and fee to register as a CSO (Credit Service Organizations) in Ohio?
+What is the process and fee to register as a CSO in Ohio?